ufo-github/ponyfoo/TAGS.md

   - Added an [**ENV**](/ENV.md) document with a descriptive list of environment variables

 - **Blog Schema**
-  - Domain fragmentation, allowing users to take control of sub-domains
+  - Domain fragmentation, allowing users to take control of sub-domains, referred to as slugs
+  - 'Dormant' mode: allows quick setup of the environment when the site is not configured

 - Registration and Login Providers
   - Added LinkedIn